-Scams are dishonest, illegal schemes that aim to make money by deceiving people.
-Each year, scammers who claim to be from U.S. government agencies call or email international students and scholars to demand money and threaten them with arrest or deportation if they don’t pay.
+Scams are illegal schemes that aim to make money by deceiving people.
+Every year, scammers who claim to be from U.S. government agencies call or email international students and scholars to demand money and threaten them with arrest or deportation if they don’t pay.

 Scammers will claim to be from some of the following U.S. government agencies:

 - Department of Homeland Security (DHS)

 - United States Citizenship and Immigration Services (USCIS)

 - Immigration and Customs Enforcement (ICE)

 Scammers can be very aggressive and will use scare tactics to try to intimidate potential victims.
 Your safety and security are a priority and concern to ISSP, so please familiarize yourself with the information and resources listed below.